jlabaj/bookhistory/README.md

 ## UX instructions

-Create mockups for the new design of the app in either Adobe XD or Figma or similar.
+Please create mockups for the new design of the app in either Adobe XD or Figma or similar.
-Implement your mockups.
+Please Implement your mockups.

 The theming comes from the indigo, pink and red pallete(see src/assets/styles/_theme.scss) of angular material + some primitive stylings in components, which are quite unsophisticated and sometimes with provocative colors(light green).
 Feel free to use _pallete.scss for defining your own pallete, _scaffolding.scss for defining your mixins(rename it to mixins if you want), _variables.scss for defining your sass or css variables.